What is stock photography?

 Whether you want to buy an image or maybe thinking of selling some of your best then do have a read of this brief guide to stock photography.
 It is just my views but I hope it might help you decide if it’s for you.

 Most images bought off the web are from what are called microstock agencies.
-Microstock has largely replaced the traditional stock agencies.
-The emphasis of microstock is on selling high volumes at low cost.
-You might be surprised to find that images can be bought for as little as $1 and that it is free to upload images to the microstock agency websites as a contributor (photographer).
-Most of the agencies are American by the way.
+Microstock has largely replaced the traditional macrostock agencies.
+Microstock is all about selling high volumes at low cost.
+You might be surprised to find that images can be bought for as little as $1 (they’re mostly North American) and it is generally free to upload images to the microstock agencies as a contributor (photographer).
+You will already be familiar with microstock as many generic images of happy, smiling people used in print or online, especially those that are business oriented, come from microstock agencies.

 How is it organised?

-Currently I am using 11 agencies.
+I use over a dozen agencies.
 These vary from large and well established ones to small and growing businesses.
 The way they operate is as varied as the number of agencies.
-They all have different ways of doing things and their charging policies for buyers and the commissions they pay to contributors does vary widely.
-Most are based in the United States though some do have offices in Europe.
+They all have different ways of doing things and their charging policies for buyers and the commissions they pay to contributors varies widely.
+Most are based in the USA though some do have offices in Europe.

 How does it work?